rebroad/breezy-desktop/BREEZY_X11_TECHNICAL.md

 4. **Better Integration**: Virtual outputs appear in standard Display Settings tools, making them easier to configure
 5. **Wayland Parity**: Brings X11 functionality closer to the Wayland implementation's virtual display capabilities

-*Note: These benefits apply to the future virtual XR outputs enhancement.
-Initial XFCE4 support will work with the physical XR display directly, similar to how GNOME currently works.*
+*Note: These benefits apply to virtual XR outputs, which are a prerequisite for XFCE4 support.
+Unlike GNOME which uses Mutter's overlay approach, XFCE4 requires virtual outputs to avoid double rendering.*

 ### XFCE4 Implementation Path

-For initial XFCE4 support, Breezy Desktop will:

-1. **Work with physical XR display directly**: The physical XR glasses display appears as a normal monitor in Display Settings (XFCE4).
-Users can configure it like any other display.

-2. **Desktop compositor renders normally**: XFCE's compositor (XFWM4) renders desktop content to the physical XR display as it would to any monitor.
-The desktop appears in the XR glasses, but without 3D transformations.
+**Architecture**: Virtual XR outputs in Xorg are a **prerequisite** for efficient XFCE4 support.
+The workflow is:

+1. **Virtual XR outputs are created** (XR-0, XR-1, etc.) via Xorg modesetting driver with virtual CRTCs
+2. **Physical XR display is hidden** from Display Settings (detected via EDID, marked as `non_desktop` or disabled)
+3. **XFCE compositor renders to virtual outputs** (XR-0, etc.) via virtual CRTCs (single render pass)
-3. **Breezy 3D renderer captures and transforms**: Breezy's 3D renderer:
+4. **Breezy 3D renderer captures from virtual outputs** and reads the framebuffers (via DRM/X11 APIs)
-   - Captures the desktop framebuffer from the XR display (or reads it directly)
-   - Applies 3D transformations based on IMU data (head tracking, rotation, FOV calculations, display distance)
+5. **Breezy applies 3D transformations** based on IMU data (head tracking, rotation, FOV calculations, display distance)
-   - Renders the transformed content back to the physical XR display
+6. **Breezy renders transformed content directly to the physical XR display** via OpenGL
-   - Manages cursor (hides system cursor, renders 3D cursor)

-4. **IMU integration**: Head tracking data from XRLinuxDriver is used to calculate the 3D transformations needed to make the desktop appear fixed in 3D space.

-5. **Cursor handling**: The system cursor is hidden, and only Breezy's 3D-rendered cursor is visible in the XR display.

-This approach allows XFCE4 support without requiring virtual XR outputs, making it achievable sooner.
-Virtual outputs can be added later as an enhancement for resolution flexibility and multiple virtual displays.

-### Future Enhancement: Virtual Outputs Migration Path

-When virtual XR outputs are implemented (future enhancement), the workflow would change to:
+**Why virtual outputs are required**:
+- **Efficiency**: Single render pass from compositor (avoids double rendering)
+- **No visual artifacts**: Physical display only shows transformed content (compositor doesn't render to it)
+- **Cursor handling**: System cursor can be hidden on virtual outputs (software-based), eliminating cursor duplication
+- **Resolution flexibility**: Virtual outputs can be any resolution, not limited by physical display hardware
+- **Performance**: More efficient GPU usage compared to capturing/transforming from physical display

+**Note**: Attempting to work directly with the physical XR display would require double rendering (compositor renders to XR display, then Breezy captures and re-renders to the same display), which is inefficient, causes visual artifacts, and doesn't solve the cursor duplication issue.

+**Implementation Path for XFCE4**:

+1. **Complete virtual XR output infrastructure** in Xorg modesetting driver (virtual CRTCs, RandR integration)
-1. Physical XR display would be hidden from Display Settings (marked as `non_desktop`)
+2. **Hide physical XR display** from Display Settings (detect via EDID, mark as `non_desktop`)
-2. Virtual outputs (XR-0, XR-1, etc.) would appear in Display Settings
+3. **XFCE backend implementation** that:
+   - Creates/manages virtual XR outputs via RandR
-3. Desktop compositor would render to virtual outputs via virtual CRTCs
+   - Configures XFCE compositor to render to virtual outputs
-4. Breezy's 3D renderer would read virtual output framebuffers and render to the hidden physical display
-5. This would enable arbitrary resolutions and multiple virtual displays

-This future enhancement can be deferred since it's not required for initial XFCE4 support.
+4. **Breezy 3D renderer** that:
+   - Reads framebuffers from virtual XR outputs (via DRM/X11 APIs)
+   - Applies 3D transformations using OpenGL/GLSL shaders (port from GNOME shader)
+   - Renders transformed content to physical XR display via OpenGL
+   - Manages cursor (hides system cursor on virtual outputs, renders 3D cursor)
+5. **IMU integration**: Reads from `/dev/shm/breezy_desktop_imu` for head tracking data

+**Note on GNOME Architecture (for comparison)**: On GNOME, Mutter renders the desktop normally to the XR monitor, but then a black overlay (`St.Bin`) is positioned at the monitor's location on Mutter's stage.
+This overlay contains a `Clutter.Clone` of the desktop content (`Main.layoutManager.uiGroup`) with 3D transformations applied via a GLSL shader.
+The overlay covers most of the original content, so only the 3D-transformed version is visible.
+The system cursor remains visible because it's rendered at the X server level and cannot be fully hidden on X11.
+This overlay approach is not available in XFCE4, which is why virtual outputs are necessary.

 ---